openstack-archive/fuel-library/deployment/puppet/openstack/README.md

 The openstack::compute class deploys the following services:
   * nova
       - compute service (libvirt backend)
-      - optionally, the nova network service (if multi_host is enabled)
       - optionally, the nova api service (if multi_host is enabled)
       - optionally, the nova volume service if it is enabled